jacopoM28/Phylogenetics-tools/README.md

 By default it recoded a nucleotide MSA into RY sequences, following the IUPAC ambiguity codes.
-It is possible to change default setting to recoded the sequences as a binary 0 - 1 sequences.
+It is possible to change default setting to recoded the sequences as binary 0 - 1 sequences.

 **Usefull for decrease impact of heterogeneity in nucleotide composition and substitution saturation**